-In addition to the three security control baselines, Chapter Three provides a privacy control baseline for federal agencies to address privacy requirements and manage privacy risks that arise from the processing of PII.
-The controls are selected from the set of controls and control enhancements in [SP 800-53].
-18 The controls and control enhancements that are assigned to the privacy baseline are indicated by an "x".
-Whereas the selection of security controls for the security control baselines is based on an assessment of impact and the corresponding security categorization, as described above, the selection of privacy controls works differently.
-The selection of the privacy control baseline is based on a mapping of the controls and control enhancements in [SP 800-53] to the privacy program responsibilities under [OMB A-130].
+In addition to the three security control baselines, Chapter Three provides an initial privacy control baseline for federal agencies to address privacy requirements and manage privacy risks that arise from the processing of PII based on privacy program responsibilities under [OMB A-130].
+The controls and control enhancements that are assigned to the privacy baseline are indicated by an "x."
+Not all controls or control enhancements that address privacy risk are assigned to the privacy control baseline.
 This approach provides a starting point from which controls or control enhancements may be removed, added, or specialized based on the tailoring guidance in Section 2.4.
-19 Organizations assess the applicable legal and policy requirements, and conduct privacy risk assessments, to guide the selection and implementation of these controls or enhancements in order to meet requirements and manage privacy risks.